Peter Parker (Marvel Cinematic Universe): "Peter-Two"

 Years following the events of Spider-Man 3 (2007), Peter Parker's (portrayed by Tobey Maguire) relationship with Mary Jane "MJ" Watson had worked out despite past complications.
-Due to Strange's malfunctioned spell, Parker is brought into Earth-616 and subsequently begins searching for that universe's Parker.
-After meeting an alternate version of himself and comforting "Peter-One" over the loss of his aunt, the Spider-Men work together to cure the supervillains and Parker subsequently reunites with Octavius.
-Parker stops "Peter-One" from killing Green Goblin out of rage, having previously reminded him that revenge would not suffice May's death, but this leads to him being stabbed in the back and injured by Goblin, who is in turn cured by "Peter-One".
-Parker says goodbye to his alternate versions and returns to his universe.
+Due to Strange's malfunctioned spell, Peter is brought into Earth-616 and subsequently begins searching for that universe's Peter.
+After meeting an alternate version of himself and comforting "Peter-One" over the loss of his aunt, the Spider-Men work together to cure the supervillains and Peter subsequently reunites with Octavius.
+Peter stops "Peter-One" from killing Green Goblin out of rage, having previously reminded him that revenge would not suffice May's death, but this leads to him being stabbed in the back and injured by Goblin, who is in turn cured by "Peter-One".
+Peter says goodbye to his alternate versions and returns to his universe.

 "Peter-Three"

 Years following the events of The Amazing Spider-Man 2 (2014), Peter Parker's (portrayed by Andrew Garfield) failure to save Gwen Stacy caused him to become bitter and overly aggressive and vengeful towards criminals, devoting most of his time to being Spider-Man.
-After Strange's malfunctioned spell, Parker is brought into Earth-616 and subsequently begins searching for that universe's Parker.
-After meeting an alternate version of himself and comforting "Peter-One" over the loss of his aunt, the Spider-Men work to cure the villains, with "Peter-One" curing Connors and Parker reconciling with Dillon, who was cured by Octavius.
-After Green Goblin destroys the contained spell, MJ falls from the scaffolding, but Parker saves her, bringing closure to his failure.
-Parker and "Peter-One" inject Osborn with a cure "Peter-Two" developed, curing him of his Green Goblin persona.
-Parker says goodbye to his alternate versions and returns to his universe with a renewed sense of heroism.
+After Strange's malfunctioned spell, Peter is brought into Earth-616 and subsequently begins searching for that universe's Peter.
+After meeting an alternate version of himself and comforting "Peter-One" over the loss of his aunt, the Spider-Men work to cure the villains, with "Peter-One" curing Connors and Peter reconciling with Dillon, who was cured by Octavius.
+After Green Goblin destroys the contained spell, MJ falls from the scaffolding, but Peter saves her, bringing closure to his failure.
+Peter and "Peter-One" inject Osborn with a cure "Peter-Two" developed, curing him of his Green Goblin persona.
+Peter says goodbye to his alternate versions and returns to his universe with a renewed sense of heroism.